NileshJ456/Exploring-data-using-pandas-numpy-and-matplotlib/README.md

-#CSV Data Analysis with Jupyter Notebook
+# CSV Data Analysis with Jupyter Notebook:
 This project demonstrates how to read a CSV file, perform data operations, and generate visualizations using Jupyter Notebook.
 The project utilizes the pandas library and numPyfor data manipulation and matplotlib for creating graphs.

-#Prerequisites
+## Prerequisites
 Before you begin, ensure you have the following installed:
 - Python 3.x
 - Jupyter Notebook